juvalen/mb-checker/README.md

 Copy json **Bookmarks** file in which Chrome stores bookmarks to a subdirectory named _output_ under this.

-1. Run first `./scanJSON.py` to produce Filtered.url from Bookmarks.
+1. Run first `./scanJSON.py` to produce Filtered.url with a list of URLs and their return code from original Bookmarks.
 It includes bookmarks_bar, other and synced top folders

 2. Run then `./buildJSON.py 301 404 406` to produce Bookmarks.out from Bookmarks and Filtered.url

-This last sample commands will generate 6 files in _output_ subdirectory:
+This last sample command will generate 5 files in _output_ subdirectory:

-* **Filtered.url**: list of original URLs with their return code

 * **XXX.url**: list of inaccessible URLs